swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 {: .callout}
 > ## Check Your Understanding
 >
-> Draw diagrams showing what variables refer to what values after each statement in the following program:
+> What values do the variables `mass` and `age` have after each statement in the following program?
+> You can test your answers by typing the commands.
 >
 > ~~~
 > mass = 47.5